garyfleming/bio-etc/unwritten-abstracts.md

 # Slicing over Scaling

 Focus on breaking down dependencies rather than creating rigid structures.
 Self-organising teams with autonomy/mastery/purpose are better than teams told what to do.
 City metaphor?
 You can create a tonne of structure around building a skyscraper, but if you want to build a city then you need to radically drop structure.
 Centrally planned cities are mostly ghost towns (in China).
 You don’t get a London, Barcelona, Glasgow (character) by “scaling”

 ---

+Non-linear visualisation of features and their possible futures until they’re removed.
+Continuous testing is involved.
+(If a talk, an interesting frame might be to open with the ending, then loop back round to it).
+This tweet thread and tree of replies explains more: https://twitter.com/garyfleming/status/1179112032630693888

+---

+CoP talk: use to drive experimentation.
+Learn something?
+Try it elsewhere.
+Questions raised/puzzles for the org?
+Get different CoP members to do different safe to fail experiments.
+Report back.

+---

+# Why Continuous Deployment is a Product Owner's Best Friend.

+Continuous Integration and Continuous Deployment are often seen as largely technical practices, but they're not.
+They're social practices, hiding themselves in technology.
+They product practices, that have gotten a little obscured.
+They're management practices, to which we don't pay enough attention.

+In this session, you'll learn:

+* Enough about CI/CD to make better decisions,
+* How Continuous Deployment will turbocharge your product management,
+* Why your developers will thank you for embracing CI/CD.

+---

+# Guided Conversations: An Inclusive Format For Communities and Teams

+Communities of Practice, Meetups, and teams all have something in common: they need ways of sharing information between disparate individuals.
+Too informal and the conversation can become unfocussed.
+Too formal and participants are less likely to feel involved (and organisers become too burdened).

+Guided Conversations are a great middle-ground.

+Guided Conversations are a lightweight, quick, focussed format for having a conversation on a particular topic.
+They're easy to learn, easy to run, and easy to repeat as needed.

+You'll learn:

+* The basics of the Guided Conversation format,
+* Some quick facilitation techniques for making them smooth,
+* A chance to practice with a prepared question set.

+---